Symmetry-based quantum algorithms for open-shop scheduling with hard constraints: Results

-\end{definition}
+\end{Definition}

-We present here a general method for scheduling-type problems for obtaining suitable mixers from the feasibility-preserving subgroup $F$.
+We present here a general method for obtaining suitable mixers from the feasibility-preserving subgroup $F$.
 Following the permutation representation, we identify each $g \in F$ via its action on $\bits$ with a linear operator $\rho(g) \in \lo(\hil)$, and via its restricted action on $S(\COP)$ with a linear operator $\rho_{\mathcal{S}}(g) \in \lo(\mathcal{S})$.
 Both representations yield permutation matrices in the computational basis.
 In the same way we have identified $S(\COP)$ with $\mathcal{S}$, we may also identify every subset of solutions with coordinate subspaces of $\mathcal{S}$.
-Then it readily follows that $F$ acts transitively on $S(\COP)$ iff the only coordinate subspaces of $\mathcal{S}$ that are left invariant by every $\rho_{\mathcal{S}}(g)$, $g \in F$, are $\{0\}$ and $\mathcal{S}$.

-As we have shown in \autoref{section:subgroups}, the action of $F$ on $S(\text{OSSP})$ is indeed transitive.
-In addition, $F$ consists of bit (value) permutations.
-Thus, the operator analogs $\rho(F)$ respect the tensor product structure of the qubit space $\hil$, namely

-Starting from the unitary operators $\rho(F) = \{W_{g}\}_{g \in F}$, we construct a family of Hamiltonians by taking suitable matrix logarithms $\{i L(W_{g})\}_{g \in F}$. \footnote{Since we only have finitely many unitary matrices $W_{g}$, we can always find a common branch $L$ of the complex logarithm for the union of all their eigenvalues.} A direct calculation yields that $A \subseteq \hil$ is a $W$-invariant subspace iff $A$ is an $L(W)$-invariant subspace.
-Thus, the constructed family $\{i L(W_{g})\}_{g \in F}$ admits the just introduced mixing property and can therefore be used to build simultaneous and sequential mixers.
+Then it readily follows that $F$ acts transitively on $S(\COP)$ if the only coordinate subspaces of $\mathcal{S}$ that are left invariant by every $\rho_{\mathcal{S}}(g)$, $g \in F$, are $\{0\}$ and $\mathcal{S}$.
+Starting from the unitary operators $\rho(F) = \{W_{g}\}_{g \in F}$, we construct a family of Hamiltonians by taking suitable matrix logarithms $\{i L(W_{g})\}_{g \in F}$.
+Since we only have finitely many unitary matrices $W_{g}$, we can always find a common branch $L$ of the complex logarithm for the union of all their eigenvalues.
+A direct calculation yields that $A \subseteq \hil$ is a $W$-invariant subspace if $A$ is an $L(W)$-invariant subspace.
+Thus, the constructed family $\{i L(W_{g})\}_{g \in F}$ admits the just introduced mixing property whenever $F$ acts transitively on $S(\COP)$ and can therefore be used to build simultaneous and \mbox{sequential mixers.}